Roopa Ganguly: Early life

-Ganguly was born to Samarendra Lal Ganguly and Juthika Ganguly on 25 November 1963.
+Ganguly was born to Samarendra Lal Ganguly and Juthika Ganguly on 25 November 1966.
 She grew up in a joint family.
 She was a student of Beltala Girls' High School from which she finished her secondary examination.
 She completed her Higher Secondary Education from Jodhpur Park Girls' High School.
 Later, she obtained a bachelor's degree from the Jogamaya Devi College, an affiliated undergraduate women's college of University of Calcutta, in Kolkata.
-Ganguly had to face financial problem during her college days.
+Ganguly had to face severe financial crisis during her college days.